Endangered Species Case – Northwest Center for Alternatives to Pesticides v. EPA

 These buffer zones will remain in place until EPA implements any necessary protections for Pacific salmon and steelhead based on reinitiated consultations with the National Marine Fisheries Services.
 EPA is reevaluating these pesticides in connection with its current FIFRA registration review process, and the stipulated injunction will reinstate the buffers in the interim.
 These re-initiated consultations will be nationwide in scope and based on the recommendations of the National Academy of Sciences (NAS) report.
 The reinstated buffers are part of the final court order; however, they will not be included as labeling requirements under FIFRA.

-To view the no-spray buffer zones go to the Salmon Mapper.
-The interactive map will be updated no later than September 30, 2014, to include the current list of chemicals subject to the restrictions, enhanced spatial resolution, and the most recent geospatial data depicting stream reaches where the buffer zones apply.
+View the no-spray buffer zones in the Salmon Mapper.
+The interactive map includes the current list of chemicals subject to the restrictions, enhanced spatial resolution, and the most recent geospatial data depicting stream reaches where the buffer zones apply.

 Under this settlement agreement, there are three relevant use exemptions carried over from the WTC case:

-* In January 2014, Washington state cancelled use of the Special Local Need (SLN) or 24(c) for carbaryl to control burrowing shrimp.
-As a result, there is no longer a carbaryl product available for use under this exemption.
+- Use of carbaryl under a Washington state-issued 24(c) registration for oyster beds in the estuarine mudflats of Willapa Bay and Grays Harbor.
+(In January 2014, Washington state canceled use of the Special Local Need (SLN) or 24(c) for carbaryl to control burrowing shrimp.
+As a result, there is no longer a carbaryl product available for use under this exemption.)

 The stipulated injunction settles litigation brought against EPA by the Northwest Center for Alternatives to Pesticides and others in U.S. District Court in Washington State.